 Another aspect of hardness testing is examination of the microstructure by performing hardness tests on microstructural components.
 Due to the small size of the microstructural components, hardness testers with small to very small forces are used—usually stationary microhardness testers with indentation sizes and depths that can be adapted to the dimensions of the microstructural components via the indentation forces.

 Notched impact strength is an important characteristic for applications in pipeline construction and shipbuilding and can be determined with Charpy specimens in pendulum impact testers.
+The test method is described and specified in the international standard ISO 148-1 and in ASTM E23.
 The ISO standard is identical to the European standard (EN ISO 148-1).

 The drop weight test as described by W. S. Pellini is used to investigate the brittle fracture tendency of steels for comparative evaluation of crack arrest behavior to the American standard ASTM E208 and steel and iron test sheet SEP 1325.
 During the test, weights fall onto a rectangular flexure specimen supported at both ends, causing a brittle fracture on the tensile side of the specimen within a given total deflection.
 This brittle fracture is initiated by a notched welding bead laid on this side and known as the crack starter.
 It is then determined whether the brittle fracture caused by the artificial crack-starter spreads as far as one of the two side faces of the specimen or is arrested beforehand.
 Crack formation or break are evaluated optically and manually.
 If the fracture extends to one of the two side faces, the specimen is considered broken.
 Tests also depend on the specimen temperature.

 Drop weight testers for Pellini tests are available in two sizes with energies of 550 J and 1650 J. The maximum drop height is 1.0 m or 1.3 m.
-The drop weight is raised automatically with continuous drop height adjustment.
+The drop weight is raised automatically with stepless drop height adjustment.
+In accordance with the standards (ASTM E208 and SEP 1325), the predefined drop-energies are easily obtained with the use of weights.
 Drop energy is calculated automatically.
 The test area is electrically and mechanically protected via a safety circuit.
 The test is not performed until all safety contacts have been tripped and executed.
 Operation is via a touch screen, on which drop height, drop energy, drop weight, and impact velocity are shown.

 The two-stage test for K1c determination can be efficiently performed on ZwickRoell Vibrophores, followed by testing on a ZwickRoell materials testing machine.
 Crack formation in the specimen is caused by the mechanically produced notch followed by cyclic loading.
 Due to the high achievable frequency of the vibrophore, the so-called transient oscillation to generate a defined crack occurs very quickly and is highly reproducible due to the high sensitivity of the resonance frequency to crack formation.

-The most frequently used specimen geometry is referred to as CT specimen (compact tension).
+The specimen geometry most frequently used is the specimen referred to as CT specimen (compact tension).
 The load is applied through pins inserted into holes in the specimen, yielding a combination of tensile and flexure loading.

 In addition to CT specimens, SENB specimens (single-edge notched bending) are used.
 While the loading condition for the bending specimen is simpler than for the CT specimen, the required specimen volume is significantly larger.
 This is clearly shown in the illustrations.